Chautauqua Institution’s Week 2 Theme ‘Comedy Now’ Presented By National Comedy Center

 And the Friday, July 4 lecture will feature Emmy and Tony Award-winning actor Tony Shalhoub and acclaimed actress Brooke Adams in a discussion moderated by author, podcaster, and daughter of comedy legend George Carlin – Kelly Carlin that reflects on humor, humanity, and creativity across their acclaimed careers.

-Evening performances at the Amphiteatee this week including Lewis Black on Wednesday night and former Daily Show correspondent and Emmy-nominated comedian Roy Wood Jr. Friday night.
+Evening performances at the Amphitheater this week including Lewis Black on Wednesday night and former Daily Show correspondent and Emmy-nominated comedian Roy Wood Jr. Thursday night.

 For more information and to purchase tickets, visit chq.org.